 It is important to remember that in addition to the regulations that govern your grant, grants must follow all College and state policies and procedures, including those established for purchasing goods and services.

-Please visit the Purchasing Department website to find valuable information such as the Agreement for Services and Employee-Independent Contractor Check List.
+Please visit the Purchasing Department website to find valuable information such as the Employee Resources and the Purchasing Manual.
 If you have questions about whether the use of grant funds to purchase contractual or consultant services is allowable, call Toni DeMaglio at ext.
 2499 (prior to contracting with your consultant or contractor) to discuss your plans and the possible options permitted under your grant award.